CryceTruly/incomeexpensesapi/README.md

 2. Clone the repository
 3. create a virtual environment using `virtualenv venv`
-4. Activate the virtual environment by running `cd venv/bin/activate` source env/bin/activate  # On Windows use `env\Scripts\activate`
+4. Activate the virtual environment by running `source venv/bin/activate`

+- On Windows use `source venv\Scripts\activate`

 5. Install the dependencies using `pip install -r requirements.txt`

-6. Migrate existing db tables by running `python manage.py makemigrations` and then `python manage.py migrate`
+6. Migrate existing db tables by running `python manage.py migrate`

 7. Run the django development server using `python manage.py runserver`